OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 IDCW vs Growth: Which Mutual Fund Option Should You Choose?

 When investing in mutual funds in India, you are presented with two primary plan options: Growth and IDCW (Income Distribution cum Capital Withdrawal, formerly called the Dividend option).
-This choice has a significant impact on your after-tax returns and wealth accumulation, yet many investors make the selection without fully understanding the implications.
-The calculator above models both plans with your specific inputs to show you the real difference.
+This choice has a significant impact on your after-tax returns and long-term wealth accumulation, yet a large proportion of Indian investors make the selection based on brand familiarity or the attraction of “regular income” without fully understanding the implications.
+The calculator above models both plans with your specific inputs to show you the real rupee difference over your investment horizon.

-In the Growth plan, all profits are reinvested back into the fund, and the NAV (Net Asset Value) grows continuously.
-You do not receive any periodic payouts.
-Your entire return is realised only when you redeem (sell) your units.
-In the IDCW plan, the fund house periodically distributes a portion of the accumulated profits to investors, reducing the NAV by the payout amount.
-You receive cash flow during the investment tenure, but the remaining corpus is smaller.
+In the Growth plan, all profits are reinvested back into the fund automatically, and the NAV grows continuously without any periodic distributions.
+You do not receive any cash during the investment tenure.
+Your entire return is realised only when you choose to redeem (sell) your units.
+In the IDCW plan, the fund house periodically distributes a portion of the accumulated profits to investors, reducing the NAV by the distributed amount.
+You receive cash flow during the investment tenure, but the remaining corpus is smaller — and that smaller corpus has less to compound going forward.

 When IDCW Might Still Make Sense